openharmony/drivers_peripheral/misc/vibrator/README.md

 ## Introduction

-The vibrator driver model provides and implements vibrator-related Hardware Driver Interfaces (HDIs).
+The vibrator driver model provides and implements vibrator-related Hardware Device Interfaces (HDIs).
 It supports the time sequence configuration in the static HDF Configuration Source (HCS) and the duration configuration through dynamic parameters.
 The vibrator hardware service calls **StartOnce** to start one-shot vibration with a given duration and calls **StartEffect** to start vibration with a specified effect.

 **Figure 1** Vibrator driver model